mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 - when two or more instructions compete for a single processor resource.

 ### under-utilization of superscalar processor
 the performance of a superscalar processor is ultimately just determined by how many instructions we can execute at the same "level" of time. remember this is "instruction level parallelism" (ILP).

 **vertical waste**: when no instructions are executed on a cycle

-**horizontal waste** when only part of the execution units are used during a cycle
+**horizontal waste**: when only part of the execution units are used during a cycle

 ## very large instruction word
-- VLIW is a hardware logic for ILP
+- vliw is a hardware logic for ILP
+- it is a processor architecture design
-- an alternative to superscalar execution
+- an alternative to superscalar execution and traditional processors
-- we allow software to specify the instructions to execute in parallel!
-- compile time scheduling where the compiler explicitly specifies multiple operations to run in parallel.
-- a VLIW instruction encodes multiple operations to be executed in parallel
+- intsead of taking one word at a time, VLIW processors take bundles of multiple instructions.
+- each bundle contains several independent operations that can be run concurrently
+- the **compiler** , not the processor , decides which instructions go together in each bundle.

+superscalar processors make decisions about parallel execution at runtime, wheras VLIW processors make those decisions at compile time.

 **advantages**:
-- simpler hardware logic for instruction issue compiler not limited by a small look-ahead window, have more time to optimize code better.
+- simpler hardware logic for instruction issue since we shift that responsibility to the compiler.
+- compilers aren't limited by a small look-ahead window, have more time to optimize code better than superscalar.

 **disadvantages**:
-- compilers do'nt have dynamic program state to make dynamic scheduling decisions (branch predictions, predict stalls, cache misses, etc.)
+- compilers don't have dynamic program state to make dynamic scheduling decisions (branch predictions, predict stalls, cache misses, etc.)
 - performance is highly dependent on compiler's ability to detect dependencies and maximize parallelism.

 # MEMORY SYSTEM PERFORMANCE
 performance depends on both cpu speed and memory system parameters.

 **latency** is just the time taken to serve a memory request (for example 100ns)